 Pruning Boils-Down to Highly Skilled Management

-Ever wondered what the difference is between an Amateur and a Pro when it comes to the top level of skilled pruning?
+Ever wondered what the difference is between an Amateur and Pro when it comes to the top level of skilled pruning?

 The great chasm between Amateurs and Professionals is their management ability.
+Not neccessarily "people skills" but the management of woodly plant structure.

-Highly skilled pruning far exceeds virtually any pruning book or video, no matter how good the author.
+Highly skilled pruning exceeds virtually any pruning book or video, no matter how good the author.
 That's because books, videos and seminars cannot transfer or impart the management skills that make a Master Pruning Specialist.

 Are you familiar with the term "leader" or leaders used for the main stems of trees or large shrubs?

-Let's consider a company for example: Nike Inc.
+Let's consider a company for example

-Suppose a new company sprouts from a city, the way that Nike Inc. did back in 1964 when Phil Knight sold shoes out of his car trunk.
+Suppose a new company sprouts from a city the way Nike Inc. did back in 1964 when Phil Knight sold shoes out of his car trunk.
 The company begins small at a point of origin and can become large with planning.
 Growth eventually requires employment of workers and managers to oversee departments.

 The manager or leader of advertising must be in sync with the transportation manager, storage manager, personel manager, etc..
 The employees must follow them as subordinates, taking their lead and working with accuracy and precision.